-I studied English Language and Literature at Szeged University in Hungary and also trained and practised as an EFL teacher.
+I studied English (Language and Literature) at Szeged University in Hungary and also trained and practised as an EFL teacher.
 In 1998 my husband and I moved to the UK and when the opportunity presented itself I decided to start a career in publishing.
-These days I work as Publishing Manager in the Dictionaries Department at Macmillan Education where I am involved in both print and, increasingly so, digital projects.
+These days I work as Reference Publisher at Macmillan Education where I am mostly involved in digital projects.

-My interests in language include bi- and tri-lingualism, language acquisition and the influence of English on other languages around the world.
-I spend most of my free time admiring my two daughters’ seemingly effortless ability to cope with three languages and cultures (Dutch, Hungarian and English) and when I am not doing that, I try and do my best to pick up and read a book from the pile on my bedside table.
+My interests in language include bi- and multi-lingualism, language acquisition and the influence of English on other languages around the world.
+I spend most of my free time admiring my two daughters’ seemingly effortless ability to cope with four languages and cultures (Dutch, Hungarian, English and French) and when I am not doing that, I try and do my best to pick up and read a book from the pile on my bedside table.